North Carolina Central University

 Grant in 2019

 The Wikimedia Foundation is a non-profit organization based in San Francisco, California, established in 2003.
-Its mission is to engage individuals globally in the collection and development of educational content that is freely licensed or in the public domain.
-The foundation is best known for hosting Wikipedia, one of the largest and most widely used reference websites.
-In addition to Wikipedia, the Wikimedia Foundation manages several other projects, including Wikimedia Commons, Wiktionary, Wikisource, Wikiquote, Wikibooks, Wikinews, and Wikiversity.
-Through these initiatives, the foundation aims to disseminate knowledge effectively and promote access to free information for people worldwide.
+Its primary mission is to empower individuals globally to collect and develop educational content that is freely accessible under open licenses or in the public domain.
+The foundation is best known for hosting Wikipedia, the largest free encyclopedia, but it also supports a variety of other projects including Wikimedia Commons, Wiktionary, Wikisource, Wikiquote, Wikibooks, Wikinews, and Wikiversity.
+Through these initiatives, the Wikimedia Foundation aims to disseminate knowledge effectively and promote educational resources worldwide.

 Founded in 2016, Colorintech is a nonprofit founded by tech executive & investor Dion McKenzie and ex-Google Ashleigh Ainsley.
 Working towards a more transparent and inclusive tech industry, Colorintech focuses on advocacy, data and programs that help create tech careers for underrepresented individuals.